 Erase travel purchases

-Purchases made from airlines, hotels, rail lines, car rental agencies, limousine services, bus lines, cruise lines, taxi cabs, travel agents and time shares are generally considered to be travel purchases for the purposes of requesting a statement credit via Capital One’s “Cover Travel Purchases” (though note that this is based on the merchant category code assigned to them by the merchant).
-“Cover Travel Purchase” requests for a statement credit must be made within 90 days of the date your travel purchase posts to your account and can be done easily online.
+Purchases made from airlines, hotels, rail lines, car rental agencies, limousine services, bus lines, cruise lines, taxi cabs, travel agents and time shares are considered to be travel purchases for the purposes of receiving a statement credit via Capital One’s “Cover Travel Purchases.”
+Requests for a statement credit must be made within 90 days of the date the purchase posts to your account and can be done easily online.
+It’s worth noting that the ability to redeem towards purchases based on the category code assigned to them by the merchant.

 Since you can make your purchases directly from travel providers, you can make bookings that qualify for elite credit / benefits and then apply your Capital One Rewards “miles” after the fact.
 Another somewhat unique feature in the Capital One system is that you do not need to have earned the necessary miles before making a booking since you have 90 days from the date the charge posts to your account to make a redemption.